Project-F/F.LF/docs/loader.md

 });
 ```

-in the scenario of F.LF, character data files are not loaded during startup, and are only being loaded when a match starts, only if that character is being selected.
+in the scenario of F.LF, character data files are not loaded during startup, and are only being loaded when a match starts, only if that characters are being selected.

 #### 2.2 load properties
 load the specified properties file, typically named `properties.js`.